abdelrahman-ahmed/RxReachability/README.md

 ## Advanced Usage

-With RxReachability you can also add a retry when network comes back up with a given timeout.
+With RxALReachability you can also add a retry when network comes back up with a given timeout.
 This does require you to have a stored instance of Reachability though.

 ```swift